 - Expenses of a personal nature like laundry, phone calls, alcohol, excess baggage charges and any costs arising out of unforeseen circumstances such as; bad weather, landslides, road conditions and any other circumstances beyond our control.

 Food plays a huge part in the success of our expeditions.
 A cook accompanies all expeditions to prepare nutritious, tasty food.
 All fresh produce is washed using clean water and all perishable items are kept cool.
 We provide balanced meals which keep participants energised throughout the expedition.
 We like to cook local seasonal dishes but we also cook western dishes.
+If you have any dietary restrictions we can accommodate them provided you inform us in advance of departure.
+You can declare your dietary restrictions on your medical declaration form which you will find on your Earth’s Edge account

 The following is a typical day on an Earth’s Edge expedition and most days on your route will follow this general format.
 However, every day is slightly different and the weather can have a huge influence too.

 Wake up, sometimes at sunrise, to enjoy the spectacular views of the surrounding landscape.
 After a substantial breakfast, we pack up all the equipment and get ready to leave.
 After giving your main bag to the support team we get moving.
 You need only carry a small rucksack with a spare jacket, hat, sun cream, water bottle, packed lunch and camera.
 We move at a pace that suits the group and stop regularly for photo opportunities and rests.
 At around midday we break for lunch.
 After a healthy and energizing lunch, we start moving again and by mid-afternoon we will have reached our destination.
-Once settled in play cards, explore the area and enjoy watching the sun disappear below the horizon.
+Once settled in some play cards, explore the area and enjoy watching the sun disappear below the horizon.
 Meanwhile, the cooks will be busy preparing dinner using fresh seasonal local produce.
 After dinner, the Earth’s Edge expedition leader will brief you on tomorrow’s adventure.
 That night you can enjoy the company and stories of your guides and fellow adventurers.
 Then head to bed for a good night’s sleep to be ready to do it all again the next day!

 Earth’s Edge is a fully licensed and bonded company (Travel Agents Licence No. T.A.
 0711).
 When you book an expedition with us, you do so safe in the knowledge that your money is protected.